kelvinhongkjy/HupuPostFilter/README.md

 Create your own filter with regex and even unicode characters!
 Matches are highlighted when debug mode is on.
 When it's off, matches are removed.

+The demo below shows how you can use regex to remove posts whose title contains lower case letters (`[a-z]`).

 ![Regex mode demo][regex_mode_demo]

 [debug_mode_demo]: https://github.com/kelvinhongkjy/HupuPostFilter/raw/master/screenshots/debug_mode.gif "debug mode demo"